ibm-cloud-docs/platform-engineering/white-paper.md

 {{site.data.keyword.cloud}} offers secure, compliant [deployable architectures](https://cloud.ibm.com/catalog#deployable_architecture_tab) that can be used as-is or customized.
 These architectures incorporate {{site.data.keyword.cloud}} best practices, developed collaboratively by platform engineering teams and {{site.data.keyword.cloud}} service experts.

+Whether the platform engineering team chooses to customize an existing deployable architecture or build an entirely new one, they can leverage {{site.data.keyword.cloud}}'s library of vetted [terraform modules](/catalog?catalog=2) and [best practices](/docs-draft/terraform-on-ibm-cloud?topic=terraform-on-ibm-cloud-white-paper).

 ![VPC landing zone deployable architecture example](images/landing-zone.png){: caption="VPC landing zone deployable architecture example" caption-side="bottom"}

 For example, the “Red Hat OpenShift Container Platform on VPC Landing Zone” deployable architecture is ideal for containerized environments.
 It preconfigures services like logging, auditing, key management, backups, network partitioning, and more. {{site.data.keyword.cloud}} ensures that these architectures stay current, evolving with new features and service updates.